Beyond Strong labels: Weakly-supervised Learning Based on Gaussian Pseudo Labels for The Segmentation of Ellipse-like Vascular Structures in Non-contrast CTs: Related Works

 \subsection{DL-based methods for segmentation of the aorta in non-contrast CTs}

-Although the segmentation of the aorta in non-contrast CTs is a non-trivial problem, there are very few studies based on DL methods involving this domain, let alone the research associated with the aortas containing aneurysms.
+Although aortic segmentation in non-contrast CT scans is a non-trivial problem, there are very few studies based on DL methods in this domain.
 Lu et al. proposed DeepAAA \cite{lu2019deepaaa}, a derivative of 3D U-net \cite{cciccek20163d}, experimented on a mixture of CTAs (52\%) and non-contrast CTs (48\%) in both training and inference stages, which did not specifically emphasize the case of pure non-contrast CTs.
 Chandrashekar et al. \cite{chandrashekar2020deep} proposed a 3D cascaded attention-based CNN model that involved additive attention gates while performing as a cascaded way to implement coarse-fine segmentation.
 They mainly verified the model on their local data containing 26 non-contrast CTs, where a large amount of online data augmentation was applied to achieve considerable results.
-To address the issues of segmentation of the aorta in non-contrast CTs, in our previous work, we proposed a CNN-based 2D-3D feature fusion mechanism \cite{ma2023deep}, which achieved competitive results.
-Note that all the aforementioned DL-based methods require strong labels for fully-supervised learning, which is labor-intensive and has the potential risk of the effects from intra/inter-observer variability.
+To address the issues of segmentation of the aorta in non-contrast CTs, in our previous work, we proposed a CNN-based 2D-3D feature fusion mechanism \cite{ma2023deep}, which achieved competitive results involving the presence of aortic aneurysm.
+All the aforementioned DL-based methods require strong labels for fully-supervised learning, which is labor-intensive and has the potential risk of the effects from intra/inter-observer variability.